Killing Commendatore: Plot

 One night he hears a bell ringing and enlists Menshiki to help him locate the source of the sound.
 The sound of the bell is coming from a pile of heavy rocks behind a shrine in the woods.
 Menshiki hires a construction crew to remove the rocks and they uncover a man-made pit with well-constructed stone walls about nine-feet high.
 There is nothing in the pit except the bells which they remove.
 As their relationship grows, Menshiki reveals to the protagonist that he purchased his house in order to spy on a young teen, Mariye Akigawa, who he suspects is his daughter, through a former lover who died several years after Mariye's birth.
 Meanwhile, the source of the bell ringing - an "Idea" - reveals itself to the protagonist as a two-foot tall, apparently flesh and blood, copy of the character Commendatore from Tomohiko's painting.
 The Commendatore and the protagonist visit Menshiki's house to view his newly completed portrait (although Menshiki is unable to see the Commandatore).
 Menshiki then requests that the protagonist paint a portrait of Mariye, who is a student in the protagonist's art class, so that Menshiki will be able to “accidentally” meet her when he arranges to stop by.
 The protagonist begins to paint Mariye and also begins a painting of the pit.
 He stops work on the painting of the man with the white Subaru, feeling that the portrait is ominously demanding that he stop.
 He ends up placing the painting of the man with the white Subaru against the wall so that it is somewhat hidden from sight.
 Menshiki drops by during one of the painting sessions with Mariye, and he soon takes up a relationship with Mariye's aunt, Shoko, who has taken care of Mariye after her mother's sudden death and chaperones the painting sessions.

-The protagonist researches more into Tomohiko's life and learns that Tomohiko was once a student in Germany during the Nazi takeover.
+The protagonist researches more into Tomohiko's life and learns that Tomohiko was once a student in Austria during the Nazi takeover.
 Tomohiko was involved in a failed student-led assassination plot of a high-ranking Nazi officer, resulting in his lover's execution and his quiet expulsion back to Japan.
 The protagonist realizes that the painting imagines an alternative ending to the events in history where the plot succeeded.
 The protagonist also has a realistic dream in which he has sex with his sleeping wife.
 Meanwhile, Mariye suddenly goes missing.